Ethernet

 iface eth0 inet manual

-To configure Raspbian with a static IP address manually for the Ethernet, edit /etc/dhcpcd.conf
+To manually configure a static IP address for the Ethernet interface, you'll need to edit the /etc/dhcpcd.conf file.

 nano /etc/dhcpcd.conf